-- (a) Procedure for Selection.
-This procedure is as described above in Section 16.3 Fire Captain, except that all qualified applicants shall be placed on the eligibility list. - (b) Test Components.
-This procedure is as described above in Section 16.3 Fire Captain, except: - (c) Professional Achievement Points.
+(a) Procedure for Selection.
+This procedure is as described above in Section 16.3 Fire Captain, except that all qualified applicants shall be placed on the eligibility list.

+(b) Test Components.
+This procedure is as described above in Section 16.3 Fire Captain, except:

+(c) Professional Achievement Points.
 The following are professional achievement categories which will be used for the promotional exam.
 The examples given are not intended as an exhaustive list.
 The certificate lists shall be subject to updating at a labor/management meeting prior to the examination.
 The intention of this provision is to account for course names changing and new courses developing, and it is not intended for gross omissions or inclusions of categories without entering negotiations.
 When there is a logical progression of degrees, points shall only be awarded for the highest or degree achieved.
 Candidates shall be awarded points to a maximum of fifteen (15) for professional achievements as follows:

-College Education:

-Associate's Degree in Fire Science, Emergency Management, or related degree 3 points
+College Education:Associate's Degree in Fire Science, Emergency Management, or related degree3points3Bachelor's Degree in Fire Science, Emergency Management,3

-Bachelor's Degree in Fire Science, Emergency Management, or related degree 7 points
+Bachelor's Degree in Fire Science, Emergency Management, or related degree points points